 Based on the similarity between William Hawley’s description of a surface he had uncovered beneath the South Barrow, and their own observations of house floors at the nearby site of Durrington Walls, the SRP believe that the remains of D-shaped buildings underlie the North and South Barrows.

-The A344 road cuts across the Avenue, just avoiding the Heel Stone.
+Until recently the A344 road cut across the Avenue, just avoiding the Heel Stone – the above-ground portion of which is estimated to weigh 29.92 tons.
 Stoneholes show that two other monoliths (B and C) once stood between it and the henge’s entrance causeway.

-The bluestone oval comprised twenty-three uprights – the four at the north-eastern end might, or might not, have been removed by Stonehenge's builders.
+The bluestone oval comprised twenty-three uprights – the four at the north-eastern end being, at some time, removed.
 It isn’t certain how many uprights formed the circle, though it could have been sixty.
 Many of the bluestones are now gone.
 Aubrey Burl writes:

 However, it does seem as though it was the choicest bluestones that had been employed in the oval (they are all dolerite), and they were shaped and polished, whilst those in the circle were left rough.
 According to Aubrey Burl: